mikblack/hpgp-basics/chr5-novel-regions.md

 ^25
 ```

-We can then use that file with `grep` to search for those nodes, using word-based matching (i.e., `-w` in `grep`) - otherwise we'd be matching any line that (for example) started with a 5, or an 8, or a 9 etc. We want an extact match - exactly 5 (not 50, or 500 etc).
+We can then use that file with `grep` to search for those nodes, using word-based matching (i.e., `-w` in `grep`) - otherwise we'd be matching any line that started with a 5, or an 8, or a 9 etc. We want an extact match: exactly 5 (not 50, or 500 etc).

 ```{bash}
 grep -w -f nodes-1kbp.txt chr5-full-node-depth_ge10_le50.txt > chr5-novel-nodes-ge10-le50-paths.txt